gammarinaldi/seratus-game-core/README.md

-# AI-Powered Trivia Quiz App
+# AI-Powered Trivia Quiz App (Indonesia)

 Welcome to the AI-powered Trivia Quiz App!
-This app provides a fun, interactive trivia experience enhanced by AI, allowing users to test their knowledge across various topics and categories.
+This app provides a fun, interactive trivia experience enhanced by AI, allowing users to test their knowledge across various knowledges.
 Additionally, the app offers premium features and subscriptions via the Midtrans payment gateway.

 ## Features